edchelstephens/react-flux/NOTES.md

 > eg. const [email, setEmail] = useState("")

-## useEffect -> runs immediately after each render
+## useEffect -> runs immediately after each render, accepts two arguments, the function to call for the side effect and then the second argument which is the dependency array.
+Dependency array is important because the effect re-runs only when any values listed in the dependency array change.

 > allows us to handle side effects that need to occur eact time React renders